 Asbestos into Australia has become a real headache.
 You should always try to have it in writing from your supplier about asbestos.
 When you want to stay out of ” Hot Water” keep records of all your written emails.

 As a small business you can also send a declaration to the supplier.
 This declaration helps in providing your necessary background checks for the goods you import.

 Tariff advice normally provides the most certainty.
 This assists them in making business decisions about future imports of specific goods prior to committing to importation.
-A customs broker can do this on your behalf.
+A customs broker sydney or even melbourne can do this on your behalf.
 They must only apply for a tariff advice only after informing the client of this approach and the client accepts or agrees to this approach.
 The ABF review this to ensure the import is complying with the tariff advice.

 Classification is very important and much depends on the classification of goods that the ABF have this as an area of focus now.
 You can always check the classification of your goods in the Schedule 3 of the Customs Tariff Act 1995.
 Get an idea of how the harmonised codes work and work with your agent to ensure you both reach the verdict of what the correct classification is.

 The ABF also focus on the valuation field to ensure Australia’s import statistics are accurate.
 Free trade agreement with Korea, Japan and China have made a great number of goods coming out of these countries subject to duty free.